Alaska01/Lint_Alpha/README.md

 # Getting Started 🚀

 These instructions will get you a copy on how to get your Alphat_Lint running on your local machine to debug CSS code errors.
+The gem colorize will also need to be installed to have a colored output.
+[Follow this link](https://www.devdungeon.com/content/colorize-ruby-terminal-output) on how to install the colorize gem.

 ## How To Run Checks 🔧